Parallel matching-based AMG preconditioners for elliptic equations discretized by IgA: AMG preconditioners

 In the \emph{compatible relaxation} (CR) framework~\cite{XuZikatanov}, the quality of a coarse space is assessed by performing a relaxation that acts only on the \emph{fine} variables while keeping the \emph{coarse} ones invariant.
 If this restricted relaxation converges rapidly, the chosen coarse space is said to be \emph{compatible}, meaning that it captures the slowly varying components of the error.
 This principle motivates the aggregation strategy known as \emph{compatible weighted matching}, first implemented in the BootCMatch software framework~\cite{DAmbra2018BootCMatch}, for which a parallel version is available in PSCToolkit.

 \paragraph{Edge weights and projection onto the fine subspace.} Let \(K\in\mathbb{R}^{N\times N}\) be a symmetric positive definite matrix and \(G=(\mathcal V,\mathcal E)\) its adjacency graph, where vertices correspond to unknowns and edges to nonzero off-diagonal entries of \(K\).

-Given a \emph{test vector} \(\mathbf w\in\mathbb{R}^N\) approximating an algebraically smooth error (for example, obtained after a few relaxation sweeps on \(K\mathbf w=0\)), the goal is to group together variables whose error components vary slowly with respect to \(\mathbf w\), since they belong to the same smooth mode.
+{ Given a \emph{test vector} $\mathbf w \in \mathbb{R}^N$ approximating an algebraically smooth error, the goal is to group together variables whose components are similar in $\mathbf w$.
+The test vector $\mathbf w$ is obtained by applying a few iterations of a relaxation scheme (e.g., damped Jacobi or Gauss--Seidel) to the homogeneous system

+starting from a random initial vector.
+This process damps the high-frequency components of the error, so that $\mathbf w$ represents an approximation of the algebraically smooth error components.
+We note that the test vector is computed on the finest level during the setup phase and is then recursively restricted to the coarser levels throughout the AMG hierarchy construction. }

 For each edge \((i,j)\in\mathcal E\), the compatibility coefficient is defined as

 This coefficient originates from the analysis of the \emph{fine-space projection} associated with the local two-variable subsystem